Can New York, Facing Billions of Dollars in Budget Gaps, Afford Reparations?

 Don Pollard/Office of the Governor via AP

-Governor Hochul, seated center, after she signed a bill at New York on December 19, 2023, to create a commission tasked with considering reparations.
+Governor Hochul signs a bill December 19, 2023, for New York state to create a commission tasked with considering reparations.
+New York City will work with that commission.
 Don Pollard/Office of the Governor via AP

 As the clock begins ticking for New York’s reparations commission to create a report of recommendations to address what Governor Hochul calls the state’s “legacy of slavery” and its “lingering negative effects” on New Yorkers, one question will be whether the state can afford forms of paid reparations.